sammysich03/alx-system_engineering-devops/0x00-shell_basics/README.md

 task 1 is to pwd
+task 2 is ls